NBISweden/workshop-reproducible-research/docs/docker.md

 ubuntu              latest              20c44cd7596f        2 weeks ago         123MB
 ```

 We can now start a container running our image.
-We can refer to the image either by "REPOSITORY" or "IMAGE ID".
+We can refer to the image either by "REPOSITORY:TAG" ("latest" is the default to we can omit it) or "IMAGE ID".
 The syntax for `docker run` is `docker run [OPTIONS] IMAGE [COMMAND] [ARG...]`.
 Let's run the command `uname -a` to get some info about the operating system.
 First run on your own system (skip this if you're using Windows, or use `ver` which is the Windows equivalent).

 ```no-highlight
 $ uname -a